Emergency Shower & Eye Wash

 Consider the nature of the job site, the profile of your workers and contractors, and the type of work you are undertaking.

 IMPORTANT: Always consider the overall practicality of an emergency station.
 Is it easily accessible to emergency responders, ambulances, or rescue vehicles?
-Will work operations, vehicles, equipment interfere with ongoing treatment?
+Will work operations, vehicles, and equipment interfere with ongoing treatment?

-We’ve written this document so it’s easy-to-read and contains the practical information you need to understand your compliance obligations; more specifically: – the Importance of conducting a risk assessment before selecting and installing emergency wash equipment – Critical differences between eyewash equipment and emergency showers Installation essentials including the ’10 second rule’ – Mandatory signage, tagging, and testing specifications – Ongoing training recommendations for workers and site personnel.
+We’ve written this document so it’s easy to read and contains the practical information you need to understand your compliance obligations; more specifically: – the Importance of conducting a risk assessment before selecting and installing emergency wash equipment – Critical differences between eyewash equipment and emergency showers Installation essentials including the ’10 second rule’ – Mandatory signage, tagging, and testing specifications – Ongoing training recommendations for workers and site personnel.

 It is important to remember that eyewash stations and emergency showers are first aid treatment facilities and NOT hazard control measures.

-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
 EmergencyShowerSystems.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 It’s designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Workplace Hazards are dangerous conditions